6 Training Splits to Help You Conquer Your Workout Plateau

 WHAT DO YOU THINK?

-Have you used any of these training splits before in your workout regimen?
+Have you ever used any of these training splits before in your workout regimen?
 How did they work for you?
 Did you see the results you wanted?
 Which one of these are you going to try next?
 Are there any splits we missed?
 How do you vary your workout?
 Let us know in the comments below!

 11 Simple Ways to Add Variety to Your Strength-Training Routine